 Snatching a bag of candy from a child or swiping a homeowner’s stash of goodies off a porch is more than a Halloween caper — it can be criminal.
 In the eyes of the law, taking something without permission from someone who has a greater right of possession and keeping it constitutes theft and can result in a fine and possible jail time.
 What’s more, theft is also considered a “crime of moral turpitude,” which basically means the general public considers it morally wrong.

-A Staten Island woman found this out in 2015 when she was captured on video taking two buckets of Halloween candy off a family’s porch.
+A Staten Island woman found this out when she was captured on video taking two buckets of Halloween candy off a family’s porch.
 The family had left the candy in good faith with a sign that read, “Save some for others,” while they took their own son trick-or-treating, according to story reported by CBS New York.
 The woman was arrested and charged with a misdemeanor petit larceny, but the video went viral and created some serious candy-stealing backlash.

 Throwing eggs at cars, homes or people is considered more than a Halloween prank by police.
 Egging a car or home can result in paint damage, broken windows or worse.
 Depending on the facts and the amount of destruction, it can constitute vandalism or criminal mischief.
 In Texas, for example, criminal mischief occurs when an individual intentionally damages or destroys property, tampers with property, causes a loss of inconvenience to the property owner, or creates markings of some kind on the owner’s property.

 Many Halloween egging incidents across the country would qualify as criminal mischief in Texas, but each state has similar laws in place.
-In 2013, in Newington, Connecticut, two women donning costume masks were arrested after allegedly egging the car of one of the women’s former neighbors on Halloween night “as revenge for years of disputes,” according to a story in the Hartford Courant.
+In Newington, Connecticut, two women donning costume masks were arrested after allegedly egging the car of one of the women’s former neighbors on Halloween night “as revenge for years of disputes,” according to a story in the Hartford Courant.
 The pair were subsequently charged with breach of peace and criminal mischief.

-The year before, two teens from Grapeland, Texas, were arrested on a much more serious charge after they allegedly egged an elderly woman during a Halloween prank.
+In another example, two teens from Grapeland, Texas, were arrested on a much more serious charge after they allegedly egged an elderly woman during a Halloween prank.
 According to KLTV news, the teens were accused of throwing eggs in the face of a 71-year-old when she opened the door to what she thought were trick-or-treaters.
 They were each arrested on a felony charge of injury to the elderly.

 TP’ing trees and houses may seem like relatively benign behavior as far as Halloween pranks go, but it can really make a mess of things.
 What some find funny, may leave others fuming.
 Possible charges for toilet papering could include littering, trespassing, or criminal mischief.

-Although it didn’t happen on Halloween, a Colleyville, Texas, mother was arrested in July 2012 and charged with felony criminal mischief after she was accused of leading middle school students through a series of pranks that including rolling a house with toilet paper, writing graffiti on outside walls and placing chicken in a mailbox, according to a story in the Fort Worth Star-Telegram.
+Although it didn’t happen on Halloween, a Colleyville, Texas, mother was arrested and charged with felony criminal mischief after she was accused of leading middle school students through a series of pranks that including rolling a house with toilet paper, writing graffiti on outside walls and placing chicken in a mailbox, according to a story in the Fort Worth Star-Telegram.
 (The charges were later dismissed after she paid $1,900 in damages.)

 Reports of smashed pumpkins, bashed mailboxes, overturned headstones and graffiti fill local police blotters in the days before and after Halloween.
 While it sometimes makes for entertaining reading, the consequences for those that get caught can be severe.
 Charges could include theft, vandalism, criminal trespass or criminal mischief.
-Depending on the charge and the damage, punishments could range from a misdemeanor to a felony, which could result in fines or jailtime.
+Depending on the charge and the damage, punishments could range from a misdemeanor to a felony, which could result in fines or jail time.

-Last Halloween, a former Salem, New Jersey, 911 operator was arrested on charges of criminal mischief and disorderly conduct after she allegedly took two female teens on a Halloween vandalism spree that included slopping paint on a school sign, vehicles and a mailbox, according to the NJ.com.
+On a recent Halloween, a former Salem, New Jersey, 911 operator was arrested on charges of criminal mischief and disorderly conduct after she allegedly took two female teens on a Halloween vandalism spree that included slopping paint on a school sign, vehicles and a mailbox, according to the NJ.com.

 Placing a flaming bag of manure on someone’s doorstep is one of the oldest pranks in the book, but it could land you in deep…well, you know.
 If the fire spreads to the doormat or a building or structure, charges ranging from criminal mischief to arson could potentially apply.